Published: March 2021

 Notice of Marriage

 Notice for all religious marriages has to be given on the prescribed Marriage Notice Forms.
 Each of the two parties must complete and sign a Notice Form.
 The Officiant must also sign at least one of the Notice Forms.
 If your Officiant becomes unavailable for the ceremony, contact the Registrar as one of the Notice Forms must be signed by the substitute Officiant before the schedule can be issued.
 The couple should submit the Notice Forms to the Registrar of the District where the marriage is to be solemnised along with the relevant documents and the notice fee.
-If you are paying by cheque, please make the cheque payable to “Belfast City Council”.
-Please contact the office to arrange an appointment by calling 028 9027 0455.
+If you are paying by cheque, make the cheque payable to “Belfast City Council”.
+Contact the office to arrange an appointment by calling 028 9027 0455.

 Humanist ceremonies are conducted by a humanist celebrant.